 If you're struggling to stay awake at work, you're not alone - figures from the Royal Society for Public Health reveal 40% of us aren't getting enough sleep, while many people may be missing out on an hour's sleep a night; that adds up to a whole night of lost sleep by the end of the week.

 Not only is insomnia a major cause of accidents at work, it causes 200,000 sick days, costing the UK economy £40 billion every year.
-‘We are the second most sleep-deprived nation in the world, after the US,’ says Rachel McGuinness, a sleep expert and CBTI (cognitive behavioural therapy for insomnia) therapist.
+"We are the second most sleep-deprived nation in the world, after the US," says Rachel McGuinness, a sleep expert and cognitive behavioural therapy for insomnia (CBTI) therapist.

-But does your boss have a responsibility to support you if you are suffering from insomnia?
+But does your boss have a responsibility to support you if you are experiencing insomnia?
 Or is it something we need to deal with by ourselves?

 What can my employer do?

-Your employer may also have a duty to make sure you’re not working excessive hours.
-This can affect your sleep either by limiting the amount of time you’re at home, or you spend so much time worrying about work that it impacts on your sleep.
+Your employer may also have a duty to make sure you're not working excessive hours.
+This can affect your sleep, either by limiting the amount of time you're at home, or because you spend so much time worrying about work that it impacts on your sleep.

 France and Germany have already banned managers from calling or emailing staff out of hours to help prevent employee burn-out, so you could try mentioning a similar idea to your boss.

 Acas says that employees also have a responsibility for their own health and safety at work.
 If you are experiencing insomnia, it's worth warning your employers that you may be struggling for the next few weeks.

 A lack of sleep can affect your concentration and attention span, increasing the risk of accidents and impairing your decision-making.
 McGuinness says, "We need between seven and nine hours' sleep a night - 50% of this is light sleep, 20% is deep sleep, 25% is rapid eye movement (REM) sleep, and 5% is naturally waking up.